 Mitch Clearfield

-When Mitch isn't at work, he enjoys cooking, hiking, and playing cards and games with friends.
+In his free time, Mitch enjoys playing guitar (poorly), and playing cards and games with his friends.
 He also loves cats, but thought for many years that he was allergic to them.
 Now that he's learned that he isn't, he's fighting the urge to adopt 100 cats at once.

 M.A.